DSU-Digital-Sound-Design/s-25-dad-322-audio-production-II/content/posts/week-15/master-processing-automation/_index.md

 ### General Considerations for Master-buss Processing

 - never try to finalize all your mix settings before getting your choice of master-buss processing involved
-- Top down vs. bottom up
+- Top-down vs. bottom up

 > “Why would you wait till the end?" asks Jaycen Joshua.
 “You want to hear what it’s doing immediately.
 If you wait to the end, it’s going to change your mix completely.”